-With me being 5 months pregnant this would not be possible at all without the help of my really awesome husband.
-Mornings have been really tough for me during this pregnancy, and my hubby has been so loving, understanding, and just so very helpful all the time.
-He wakes up early to make sure our 14-year-old is ready for school, he gets our two-year-old ready for pre-school twice a week, and he fixes me breakfast every morning.
+With me being five months pregnant, this would not be possible at all without the help of my really awesome husband.
+Mornings have been really tough for me during this pregnancy, and my hubby has been so loving, understanding and just so very helpful all the time.
+He wakes up early to make sure our 14-year-old is ready for school, he gets our 2-year-old ready for preschool twice a week and he fixes me breakfast every morning.
 He is always so attentive to my needs and to how I’m feeling.
-He not only makes my mornings run smoothly, but I would say my whole day :)
+He not only makes my mornings run smoothly, but I would say my whole day.

 What superpower have you discovered as a mom?

 Patience and love.
 Before having kids I always thought of myself as a pretty patient person, but being a mom has transformed me into a really super patient woman, or that is what I would like to think.
 When I think I am about to run out of patience, I just remember how much love I have for that little person, and it is just incredible how much you can love your children, and the best part of it is that it’s not a static love but a love that keeps growing and growing every single day.